 Banana cakes are one of my all time favourite cakes 😁.
 Having a favourite cake flavour is always difficult to decide.
-I can go as far as saying that if I had to pick between a variety of cakes like vanilla, chocolate, red velvet etc I would most likely reach for a luscious, silky smooth, moist and fluffy banana cake!
-Especially if it’s slathered with cream cheese frosting! 😋
+I can go as far as saying that if I had to pick between a variety of cakes like vanilla, chocolate, red velvet etc I would most likely reach for a luscious, silky smooth, moist and fluffy banana cake.
+Especially if it’s slathered with cream cheese frosting!

 I love this banana cake so much!
-It’s super easy and the results are fantastic.
-I actually posted a version of this cake before, banana cake with brown sugar frosting, but I wanted to make sure that this classic layered version had a spot on the blog.
+It’s super easy to make and the results are fantastic.
+I’ve actually made this cake several times before but had never shared it on my site so I wanted to make sure that this classic layered version had it’s own spot on my blog.

-Todays version uses the standard creaming method for ultra fluffy-ness.
-I love dense banana breads and cakes especially when they’re moist and soft but I also wanted to have a cakey and fluffy version which is a bit tricky since we are working with banana but I’m soo happy with the results of this cake 😃
+This cake uses the standard creaming method for ultra fluffy-ness.
+I love dense banana breads and cakes especially when they’re moist and soft but I also wanted to have a cakey and fluffy version which is tricky since we are working with banana.
+Having said that, I’m soo happy with the results of this cake 😃

-The crumb is super soft, stick-to-your-fork-moist, wonderfully fluffy and bursting with banana flavour.
+The crumb of this banana cake is super soft, stick-to-your-fork-moist, wonderfully fluffy and bursting with banana flavour.
 Every time I make this recipe, I am surprised at just how delicious it is.

 To get this dreamy taste and texture in this cake, there are a few things that need to be mentioned: